sbulen/sjrbTools/README.md

 These tools are inquiry only & are used to perform diagnostics.

+* ***smf_db_compare.php*** - This tool compares your database information to a vanilla SMF database, highlighting any changes.
+It works for all SMF1.x & 2.x forums.
 * ***smf_img_proxy_diag.php*** - This tool dumps key info about the environment & a particular user-specified image.
 Used to understand Image Proxy issues.
 It works for SMF2.0 & 2.1.
 * ***smf_settings_diag.php*** - This tool dumps key settings.php entries and dumps the entire SMF settings table.
 It works for SMF2.0 & 2.1.  ***NOTE -*** Some mods place sensitive information like passwords & hashes in the SMF settings table.
 You may not want to share the output of this diagnostic publicly.
 * ***SMF_Topic_Link_Diag.php*** - This tool dumps any quote link that appears to have issues, such as a missing originating message or an incorrect topic caused by splits/merges.
 It works for SMF2.0 & 2.1.